Can a Felon Get a Passport to Mexico? 2023 Felon Travel Rules for Mexico

 For example, Americans hoping to get a work visa in Austria will need to obtain their Visa through the Austrian government, rather than the U.S. government.

 The issue of a felon getting a visa will also depend on the issue of, do countries share criminal records, which most do.
-Almost all counties that offer visas will perform a criminal background check on the individual by working with their home country.
+Almost all countries that offer visas will perform a criminal background check on the individual by working with their home country.

 This means that individuals applying for a visa to a country in Europe will have their criminal records examined by this country.